awehttam/lorahambeacon/README.md

 ## status

 The software has been validated against the Dragino LG02 LoRa gateway.

-Code to be released soon(tm)
+I've run this for a while locally and haven't encountered any new obvious bugs.
+The code could use some optimization, and the command parser needs to be refactored to handle commands from multiple inputs, and should use lookup tables.
+At the moment ~2K of RAM is left free.

 ## building the sketch